MichaelMcCulloch-deepsense-ai/crusoe-cookbook-slurm-gpud/content/gpud-slurm/README.md

 ssh -f your.name@204.52.16.221 -L 15132:localhost:15132 -N
 ```

-open a web browser and navigate to `http://localhost:15132`.
+Then, open a web browser and navigate to `http://localhost:15132`.

-### Using Lepton.ai
+#### Using Lepton.ai

+To integrate with Lepton AI, you need to provide your Lepton AI token:

 ```bash
 ansible-playbook -i ./hosts.ini ./gpud_install.yml -e "lepton_ai_token=<YOUR_LEPTON_AI_TOKEN>"
 ```

+**Note:** Replace `<YOUR_LEPTON_AI_TOKEN>` with your actual Lepton AI token.

 #### Connect to Lepton.ai Dashboard

 If you provided a Lepton AI token, your nodes should now be connected to your Lepton AI dashboard.
-You can view the GPU metrics in the Lepton AI dashboard under Utilities -> Machines.
+You can view the GPU metrics in the Lepton AI dashboard under **Utilities -> Machines**.